Solaris (1972 film)

 Solaris won the Grand Prix Spécial du Jury at the 1972 Cannes Film Festival and was nominated for the Palme d'Or.
 It received critical acclaim, and is often cited as one of the greatest science fiction films in the history of cinema.
-The film was Tarkovsky's attempt to bring greater emotional depth to science fiction films; he viewed most Western works in the genre, including 2001: A Space Odyssey (1968), as shallow due to their focus on technological invention.
+The film was Tarkovsky's attempt to bring greater emotional depth to science fiction films; he viewed most Western works in the genre, including the recently released 2001: A Space Odyssey (1968), as shallow due to their focus on technological invention.
 Some of the ideas Tarkovsky expresses in this film are further developed in his film Stalker (1979).

 Plot

-Psychologist Kris Kelvin is being sent on an interstellar journey to evaluate whether a decades-old space station, positioned over the oceanic planet Solaris, should continue to study it.
-He spends his last day on Earth with his elderly father and retired pilot Burton.
-Years earlier Burton had been part of an exploratory team at Solaris but was recalled when he described strange happenings, including seeing a four-meter-tall child on the surface of the water on the planet.
-These were dismissed as hallucinations by a panel of scientists and military, but now that the remaining crew members are making similarly strange reports, Kris' skills are needed.
+Psychologist Kris Kelvin is about to be sent on an interstellar journey to evaluate whether a decades-old space station, positioned over the oceanic planet Solaris, should continue its research.
+He spends his last day on Earth with his elderly father and a retired pilot named Burton.
+Years earlier, Burton had been part of an exploratory team at Solaris but was recalled when he described strange happenings, including seeing a four-meter-tall child on the surface of the water on the planet.
+A panel of scientists and military personnel dismissed these visions as hallucinations, but now that the remaining crew members are making similarly strange reports, Kelvin's skills are needed.
+After leaving the house, Burton tells Kelvin that he recognized the child's face as that of one who was orphaned due to the disappearance of one of the Solaris explorers.

-Upon his arrival at Solaris Station, a scientific research station, none of the three remaining scientists greet Kelvin, and he finds the space station in strange disarray.
+Upon his arrival at the Solaris research station, he finds it in disarray.
 He soon learns that his friend among the scientists, Dr. Gibarian, has killed himself.
 The two surviving crewmen—Snaut and Sartorius—are erratic.
 Kelvin also catches fleeting glimpses of others aboard the station who were not part of the original crew.
-He also finds that Gibarian left him a rambling, cryptic farewell video message, warning him about the strange things happening at the station.
+He finds that Gibarian left him a rambling, cryptic farewell video message, warning him about the strange things happening at the station.
+The video shows two appearances of a little girl who should not be aboard the station, with Gibarian asking Kelvin if he has seen her and insisting he is not insane, and should strange things happen to Kelvin, it will not be Kelvin having gone insane.

 After a fitful sleep, Kelvin is shocked to find Hari, his wife who died ten years earlier, sitting in his sleeping quarters.
 She is unaware of how she got there.
 Terrified by her presence, Kelvin launches the replica of his wife into outer space.
-Snaut explains that the "visitors" or "guests" began appearing after the scientists conducted radiation experiments, directing X-rays at the swirling surface of the planet, in a desperate attempt to understand its nature.
+Snaut explains that the "visitors" or "guests" began appearing after the scientists conducted radiation experiments, directing X-rays at the swirling surface of the planet in a desperate attempt to understand its nature.